 In 2013 the traffic was still insane.
 Motorcycles wove in and out of pedestrians and visa versa.

 There was more military presence in 2003, as seen in this ‘old’ photo…

-In 2003 motorcycles were meant for transporting the entire family plus shopping, pigs, ducks and perhaps a four by four foot sheet of plate glass.
+In 2003 motorcycles were meant for transporting the entire family plus shopping, live pigs and ducks, and even once, a four by four foot sheet of plate glass.
 In 2013 the Vietnamese still loaded up their motorbikes to a degree rarely seen elsewhere.